akiosTerr/pay-my-bills/README.md

 </p>

 <p>
-Do you have problems keeping up with all the bills you have to pay ? no ? just me ?
+Do you have problems keeping up with all the bills you have to pay?
+I do!
-Well, I built this web app for myself,
-  but you can use it if you like !
+I built this web app for myself, but you can use it if you like !
 </p>

 ![pay my bills](public/pmbdemo2.png)